 SOFT TISSUE INJURIES

-At The Injury Clinic we often describe soft tissue injuries as injuries to the muscular and tendinous structures of the body.
+At The Injury Clinic, our physiotherapists will often describe soft tissue injuries as injuries to the muscular and tendinous structures of the body.

 • Muscle: A band of fibres that contract and lengthen to produce movement at a joint.